opencost-de/opencost/doc/README.md

 - legal aspects including access rights
 - technical metadata like size of files etc.

-However, up to know - at least to our knowledge - there exists no metadata schema to describe _financial_ aspects of publications.
+However, up to now - at least to our knowledge - there exists no metadata schema to describe _financial_ aspects of publications.
 On the other hand _transparency_ for costs is imperative for the transformation of scholarly publishing to Open Access (OA) if one wants to avoid ever increasing costs.